cyjake/leoric/Readme.md

 | `Post.remove({ id: 42 })`               | `DELETE FROM posts WHERE id = 42`                  |

 A more detailed syntax table may be found at the [documentation](http://cyj.me/leoric/#syntax-table) site.

-## Migrations

-Currently, Leoric doesn't provide a way to do database migrations.
-There are two popular approaches:

-- A separated migration DSL and database metadata, like Active Record.
-- A detailed enumeration of attributes and types in the models, like Django.

-There is a third way, which is the very reason Leoric has yet to implement migrations, which is that the database can be designed through a third-party service.
-It can be an ER designer, a GUI software for MySQL, or a MySQL-compliant database in the cloud.

-But I'm sure we'll get to that.